MLH-Fellowship/OSS-Guide/guide/docs/doc1.md

 In conclusion, select 3 to 5 issues that meet the criteria above.
 Write them down in a place where you can take notes and expand upon them.

+## Planning
+Henry Ford’s factory has been the source of a curious story floating around the interwebz.
+The premise always involves a colossal factory machine that is malfunctioning, befuddled engineers and a supreme genius who comes in to save the day.
+The story goes like this: One of the huge steam machines in Ford’s factory starts malfunctioning, and none of Ford’s engineers could figure out what’s going on.
+But when this genius, usually Nikola Tesla or  Charles Proteus Steinmitz, steps in, he’s able to isolate the problem to one small insignificant part that needs a minor correction.
+The final bill is $10,000.

+Ford was of course incredulous, since all the man did was to make a cross on the affected area, so the genius gave his breakup:

+$1 for pointing out the part
+$9999 for the engineering knowhow to isolate the issue to one section of the system Such goes the story and you may find yourself in Nikola Tesla’s shoes when you look at a colossal codebase looking to add one small fix.
+Fear not, for you do not need to be a genius, you just need some basic principles that’ll have you narrowing down the issue to a small, manageable section of the codebase.

+### Use the issue description to its fullest
+In many cases, you can save yourself the detective work since the maintainers of the project often have already identified which areas of the codebase the fix will touch and would have this information available in the issue description itself.

+It is pointless to restart from scratch, so make sure you have reviewed all the information that is already available in the issue description.
+### Don’t try to go through the whole codebase
+When you’re getting started, you may be tempted to try to understand everything.
+Not only is this not necessary, it is going to be actively detrimental to your contribution ability, since 9 times out of 10 you’ll just be more confused.

+Most repositories have been around for a substantial amount of time, with several people contributing and extending the codebase, making it grow into what it is now.
+In most cases, it simply would not be possible to understand every single line of code that’s there and you should try to approach the problem strategically.

+Most good open source projects are structured very well, with the folder hierarchy and file names being mostly self explanatory.
+Usually these hierarchies follow the top down approach: Where the bigger subsystem folders contain their sub parts.
+You need to gradually zero down on the subsystem you are going to be tackling, as you go down the folder hierarchy, eventually you’ll narrow down your scope of work to a few files in the project, and this is the space you should be confined to while working on the issue.

+If you’re fixing a bug, it might be the case that the issue originated somewhere else in the system, but the files you select are a good starting point from which you can try to track down the source of the issue.
+It certainly is less overwhelming to explore small parts of the codebase than trying to grasp everything that is going on.

+#### Aside - Paper Cut Principle

+If you create a project, you know the ins and outs of it.
+How do you attain the same mastery over someone else’s project?

+As discussed, it would not be possible to gain mastery over a non trivial codebase in a small amount of time.
+However, you should be aware of the “Paper Cut Principle”, which is basically the idea that as you work on several small issues across the codebase, the underlying understanding of the codebase improves till you have some idea about how everything works in the codebase.
+That’s how an “outsider” gets familiar with the code, consuming small parts of it over time.

+### Figure out how your part fits in
+Now that you have identified the scope of your fix, you should consider everything else to be a black box.
+Identify what sort of inputs your part of the code is getting, how it is being used and what’s being expected out of it.

+All of this seems very abstract, but the basic idea is that you don’t need to know everything about how everything else is implemented in order to add anything new.
+You assume everything else to conform to their specifications and then try to explore the tiny part of the codebase you are focusing on.

+Of course, it could be the case that for every change, you need to look at multiple different sections of the codebase and that there are lots of buggy parts.
+That’s just bad software, however, and you would usually have a clearly defined area you can focus on in mature codebases.

+### Reproduce the issue
+If you are working on squashing a bug, then the absolute first step you should take before planning for a fix is to actually reproduce the issue.
+The very act of reproducing the issue has you going through the motions of setting up the project, making sure it runs and that everything is configured correctly and finally reproducing the issue.

+Having an easy way to reproduce the issue helps in many ways.
+It helps speed up development and you can (and should) take it one notch further and try to write a test capturing this behavior.
+With this, not only do you have a way to quickly run tests, it also ensures that future versions of the project would not accidentally cause the issue to pop up again.

+### Structured Theorizing
+You have explored the issue, have narrowed down the scope of interest and now are ready to tackle your issue.
+If you have figured out the root cause for the bug, then you can proceed to making a solution, but if you’re stuck, one thing that might help you break out of it is to creatively think of potential causes for the problem you’re solving and try to verify whether any of the causes exist.

+When you’re trying to think of a solution, then too it helps to brainstorm about multiple ways to solve the problem, since you would be able to compare and contrast a few approaches and zero in on the optimal one.
+Hack it, then get it right
+You might get into a state of analysis paralysis when editing files in huge codebases.
+Many thoughts may cross your head and more often than not, you just remain stuck instead of moving forward because of apprehension about code quality.

+This is why it is important to proceed in two phases.
+The first one where you get it working, till which point it remains on your machine.
+Some things may be hard coded, a few parts could be optimized upon, but the important thing is that you have something working.
+To improve it from a working state to a robust state is easier than trying to get everything right the first time.

+Get into the spirit of iteration and don’t be afraid to make changes to the code.
+Once you’re done with your proof of concept, you can proceed towards making it proper.
 ## Coding and Guidance

 ### Feedback from mentors and maintainers